laserkelvin/laserkelvin.github.io/index.md

 If you're looking for Kelvin, he's right here!

 This is my personal website and blog; you can think of it as a portal into the different areas of my work and life.
+My research revolves tying chemistry and astrophysics together with automation with machine learning and open-source programming.

 Here are some things that may interest you: